-After working as a researcher, academic and entreprenuer life changed dramatically when my then husband was seriously injured and permanently disabled in a car accident in 2008.
+After working as a researcher, academic and entreprenuer life changed dramatically in 2008 when I became a full time Carer (for 10 years).
 I founded a charity delivering innovative peer supports to people impacted by brain injury and successfully developed this across South Australia from its initial grant submissions in 2010, departing as Chairperson and CEO in 2017.
 As a Developmental Educator I use my business, disability, accounting, performance evaluation, research and lived experience to offer innovative solutions to both organisations and individuals within the disability sector via my range of consulting services.
-I am passionate about projects that bring about greater community inclusion and awareness for people impacted by disability, particularly hidden disabilities such as ABI (acquired brain injury) and mental health challenges.
+I am passionate about projects that bring about greater community inclusion and awareness for people impacted by disability.

-Because sometimes its as much about the 'get it' factor than all the qualifications and Awards she has received for her work.
-Jennifer gets 'living in disability world' and what is needed at the coalface to bring about real change in the lives of people who enter this world, particularly those living with acquired disability.
+Sometimes it is as much about the 'get it' factor than all the qualifications and Awards she has received for her work.
+Jennifer gets 'living in disability world' (as she continues to do via her sibling support) and what is needed at the coalface to bring about real change in the lives of people with differing abilities.
 As an expert presenter, Jen is known for her fun, accessible, insightful training and information sessions on a range of topics (from Peer Support to the NDIS) and tailors all her services to each unique client and their specific needs.

-Please contact Jennifer to discuss your own or your organisation's disability consulting needs.
-Jennifer regularly is out and about meeting with clients and therefore contact via text or email is preferred if possible.
+Please contact us to discuss your own or your organisation's disability consulting needs.
+We are regularly out and about meeting with clients and therefore contact via text or email is preferred (if possible).

-This video illustrates the successful Families4Families peer support program designed and developed by Dr Job during her time as CEO and Chairperson.
-This film, along with a range of Peer Kits developed by Dr Job, are shared on the national NDIA sponsored PeerConnect website - see http://peerconnect.org.au .
+This video illustrates the successful Families4Families peer support program designed and developed by Dr Hoysted during her time as CEO and Chairperson.
+This film, along with a range of Peer Kits developed by Dr Hoysted, are shared on the national NDIA sponsored PeerConnect website - see http://peerconnect.org.au .